2.1 Honours degree or non-UK equivalent (e.g. a GPA of 3.0 or above) in a relevant social science or humanities subject.

 - The programme provides an advanced education in sociology, but can also serve as preparation for further sociological research in a PhD, to which many of our students successfully progress.

-You will take 4 core and 2 optional courses and complete a dissertation.
+You will take five core courses and one optional course, and complete a dissertation.

 - Qualitative methods